kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 `kubelet.config.k8s.io/v1beta1 KubeletConfiguration` Kind, which is passed to kubelet as a config file or, beta as of Kubernetes 1.30, a config directory ([ref](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/)).
-<<[UNRESOLVED consider KubeletConfiguration again, and/or motivate per node or
-per node pool cases better]>> Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated with a command-line flag, as `KubeletConfiguration` is intended to be shared between nodes, and so lifecycle tooling that configures nodes can expose it more transparently.
+Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated per node.
+By default `KubeletConfiguration` is intended to be shared between nodes, but the beta feature for drop-in configuration files in a colocated config directory cirumvent this.
+However, it is still the opinion of the author it is better manipulated with a command-line flag, so lifecycle tooling that configures nodes can expose it more transparently.

 Exposed command-line configuration for Kubelet are defined by [`struct